Women with polycystic ovary syndrome (PCOS) are at higher risk for several other health conditions, some of them serious.

 - Insulin resistance increases the production of androgens.

-- About one in three women with PCOS also has metabolic syndrome.1
+- The American College of Obstetricians and Gynecologists estimates that about one in three women with PCOS also has metabolic syndrome1 .

 In people with diabetes, the body has stopped producing insulin or does not use it properly.
 As a result, the glucose level in the blood rises, but the cells don't get the glucose they need for energy.
 If the blood glucose level is high for prolonged periods of time or on a regular basis, the condition is called diabetes.